 When you apply for a mortgage, lenders typically require proof of income via pay stubs, W-2s, and tax returns.
 But with a bank statement mortgage, borrowers can use their bank statements instead of tax documents to verify income.

-For self-employed workers, who now number nearly 17 million, using bank statements can demonstrate their real income instead of the lower figure that might be reported on a tax return after deductions.
+For self-employed workers, who currently number more than 9 million and sole proprietors (another 20-plus million), using bank statements can demonstrate their real income instead of the lower figure that might be reported on a tax return after deductions.

 Read on to learn how you can leverage your bank statements to qualify for a mortgage.